A common misconception about liposuction is that the same results could be achieved through traditional weight loss methods of diet and exercise.

 Eating right and sticking to routine workouts are both excellent methods of burning visceral fat, which wraps around your inner organs and is most commonly associated with diabetes and other serious health problems as well as significant weight gain.

 The other type of fat, subcutaneous fat, is notoriously resistant to diet and exercise.
-While typically harmless, subcutaneous fat can appear unattractive and feel frustrating.
 Love handles, stomach rolls, and bulges in the upper arms, back, thighs and under the chin are all common examples of subcutaneous fat.
 Liposuction can improve body contours by effectively targeting and removing subcutaneous fat.

 When Liposuction Is Right